Croatian War of Independence: Political changes in Yugoslavia

 In January 1990, the League of Communists broke up on ethnic lines, with the Croatian and Slovene factions demanding a looser federation at the 14th Extraordinary Congress.
-At the congress, Serbian delegates accused the Croatian and Slovene delegates of "supporting separatism, terrorism and genocide in Kosovo".
+At the congress, Serbian delegates accused the Croatian and Slovene delegates of "supporting separatism, terrorism and genocide in Kosovo."
 The Croatian and Slovene delegations, including most of their ethnic Serb members, eventually left in protest, after Serbian delegates rejected every proposed amendment.

 January 1990 also marked the beginning of court cases being brought to Yugoslavia's Constitutional Court on the matter of secession.
 The first was the Slovenian Constitutional Amendments case after Slovenia claimed the right to unilateral secession pursuant to the right of self-determination.
 The Constitutional Court ruled that secession from the federation was only permitted if there was the unanimous agreement of Yugoslavia's republics and autonomous provinces.
-The Constitutional Court noted that 1974 Constitution's Section I of the Basic Principles of the Constitution identified that self-determination including secession "belonged to the peoples of Yugoslavia and their socialist republics".
-The matter of Kosovo secession was addressed in May 1991 with the court claiming that "only the peoples of Yugoslavia" had the right to secession, Albanians were considered a minority and not a people of Yugoslavia.
+The Constitutional Court noted that the 1974 Constitution's Section I of the Basic Principles of the Constitution identified that self-determination, including secession, "belonged to the peoples of Yugoslavia and their socialist republics."
+The matter of Kosovo secession was addressed in May 1991 with the court claiming that "only the peoples of Yugoslavia" had the right to secession; Albanians were considered a minority (narodnost) and not a people (narod) of Yugoslavia.

 The 1990 survey conducted among Yugoslav citizens showed that ethnic animosity existed on a small scale.
 Compared to the results from 25 years before, Croatia was the republic with the highest increase in ethnic distance.
-Furthermore, there was significant increase of ethnic distance among Serbs and Montenegrins toward Croats and Slovenes and vice versa.
+Furthermore, there was a significant increase in ethnic distance among Serbs and Montenegrins toward Croats and Slovenes, and vice versa.
 Of all respondents, 48% of Croats said that their affiliation with Yugoslavia is very important to them.

 In February 1990, Jovan Rašković founded the Serb Democratic Party (SDS) in Knin, whose program aimed to change the regional division of Croatia to be aligned with ethnic Serb interests.
 Prominent members of the RSK government, including Milan Babić and Milan Martić, later testified that Belgrade directed a propaganda campaign portraying the Serbs in Croatia as being threatened with genocide by the Croat majority.
-On 4 March 1990, 50,000 Serbs rallied at Petrova Gora and shouted negative remarks aimed at Tuđman, chanted "This is Serbia", and expressed support for Milošević.
+On 4 March 1990, 50,000 Serbs rallied at Petrova Gora and shouted negative remarks aimed at Tuđman, chanted "This is Serbia," and expressed support for Milošević.

-The first free elections in Croatia and Slovenia were scheduled for a few months later.
-The first round of elections in Croatia was held on 22 April, and the second round on 6 May.
-The HDZ based its campaign on greater sovereignty (eventually outright independence) for Croatia, fueling a sentiment among Croats that "only the HDZ could protect Croatia from the aspirations of Milošević towards a Greater Serbia".
+The first free elections in Croatia and Slovenia were scheduled to begin the following month.
+The first round of elections in Croatia was held on 22 April 1990, and the second round on 6 May.
+The HDZ based its campaign on greater sovereignty (eventually outright independence) for Croatia, fueling a sentiment among Croats that "only the HDZ could protect Croatia from the aspirations of Milošević towards a Greater Serbia."
 It topped the poll in the elections (followed by Ivica Račan's reformed communists, Social Democratic Party of Croatia) and was set to form a new Croatian Government.